 Elaine delivers EYFS training and consultancy for colleagues working in schools and settings.
 She is presently completing a Master’s degree in Early Childhood Education and is a trained Early Years Inspector.

-Ellen is a Vice Principal at Ash Field Academy in Leicester, which is a Specialist School for Children and Young People with Physical Disabilities or complex medical conditions.
+Ellen is a Vice Principal (CPLD) at Ash Field Academy in Leicester, which is a Specialist School for Children and Young People with Physical Disabilities and/or complex medical conditions.

 Alistair currently works as Director of St Martins and St Andrew’s Teaching Schools in Derby.
 Prior to this he worked in a range of specialist schools across the East Midlands as a teacher and senior leader.